bradcar/bno08x_i2c_spi_MicroPython/README.md

     stability_str = bno.stability_classification    # string of stability classification returned
     activity_str = bno.activity_classification      # string of activity classification returned

-The following functions can be used to tare, calibrate, and test the sensor:
+The following functions can be used to tare and calibrate the sensor:

     bno.tare  # tare the sensor